robinali34/blog_algorithms/_posts/2025-11-22-reduction-3sat-to-exact-4sat.md

 - This gives an assignment to the original 3-SAT instance

 **Check Clause Satisfaction:**
-- For each original clause Cⱼ = (l₁ ∨ l₂ ∨ l₃):
+- For each original clause Cⱼ:
-  - If Cⱼ is not satisfied by the original assignment, then all of l₁, l₂, l₃ are FALSE
+  - **Case 1 (3 literals):** If Cⱼ = (l₁ ∨ l₂ ∨ l₃) is not satisfied, then all of l₁, l₂, l₃ are FALSE.
+For both C'ⱼ₁ = (l₁ ∨ l₂ ∨ l₃ ∨ wⱼ) and C'ⱼ₂ = (l₁ ∨ l₂ ∨ l₃ ∨ !wⱼ) to be satisfied, we need wⱼ = TRUE and wⱼ = FALSE simultaneously, which is impossible.
-  - For C'ⱼ = (l₁ ∨ l₂ ∨ l₃ ∨ yⱼ) to be satisfied, we need yⱼ = TRUE
+  - **Case 2 (2 literals):** If Cⱼ = (l₁ ∨ l₂) is not satisfied, then both l₁ and l₂ are FALSE.
+For all four new clauses to be satisfied, we need specific combinations of wⱼ₁ and wⱼ₂ that cannot all be satisfied simultaneously.
+  - **Case 3 (1 literal):** If Cⱼ = (l₁) is not satisfied, then l₁ is FALSE.
+For all eight new clauses to be satisfied, we need specific combinations of wⱼ₁, wⱼ₂, wⱼ₃ that cannot all be satisfied simultaneously.
-  - However, if φ is unsatisfiable, there exists at least one clause Cⱼ that cannot be satisfied
+- If φ is unsatisfiable, there exists at least one clause Cⱼ that cannot be satisfied, leading to a contradiction
   - Even if we set yⱼ = TRUE for that clause, we cannot satisfy all clauses simultaneously if the original formula is unsatisfiable

 **Contradiction:**